 10. Online Discrimination Training, Harassment Training and Sensitivity Training (Traliant)

 Discrimination and harassment are two aspects of ethical training and compliance that all employees must know everything about, and fully comply with if you are going to have a safe and productive workforce.
-The Online Discrimination Training, Harassment Training and Sensitivity Training course from Traliant will help you to create a culture of respect, inclusion, and civility by training your employees and managers on what’s acceptable behavior and what should be done to prevent discrimination, retaliation, and harassment.
+The Online Discrimination Training, Harassment Training and Sensitivity Training course from Traliant will help you to create an ethical-culture of respect, inclusion, and civility by training your employees and managers on what’s acceptable behavior and what should be done to prevent discrimination, retaliation, and harassment.
 Trailiant believes that by raising awareness and encouraging positive behaviors and actions within the workplace, they can create a long-term strategy that will leave your workplace free of these unwanted breaches.

 Pros: The course is quite flexible as it is available for a lot of industries such as retail, industrial and manufacturing, healthcare, construction, hotels, and restaurants.